 For the coleslaw

 The base of the creamy sauce is vegan mayonnaise, which can be made in 5 minutes or less or store-bought, and the cabbage/carrot mix is store-bought coleslaw mix, so it’s super easy.
 Just a few extra ingredients turn these easy prepared items into creamy dairy free deliciousness.
 It’s the perfect contrast to the smoky BBQ chickpeas.

 Coleslaw mix ~ Store bought coleslaw mix makes this recipe come together in just minutes.
 If you prefer to shred/chop your own, use green cabbage, red cabbage, and carrots.

 Mayonnaise ~ Again, store bought equals convenience.
 I like Just Mayo, but there are several brands available these days.
-If you prefer to make your own, use your favorite recipe or give this homemade vegan mayo a try.
+If you prefer to make your own, use your favorite recipe or give my super quick and easy homemade vegan mayo a try.

 Vinegar ~ I like the flavor of apple cider vinegar.
 Distilled white vinegar works great, too.